-- Acne—May look like deep pits or be angular and wavelike.
+- Pitted or Acne—May look like deep pits or be angular and wavelike.

 CausesA scar is part of the normal healing process.
 The scar is made of the same material as the surrounding skin but it is made a little differently.
 As a result, the scar tissue appears different than the surrounding skin.

 Risk FactorsFactors that may increase your chance of having a scar include: